Permutree sorting: Intersection of automata

 \begin{example} The stack sorting algorithm is a $(\{2, \dots, n-1\}, \varnothing)$-permutree sorting algorithm. \end{example}

-\enlargethispage{.1cm} Said differently, any procedure that looks for a reduced expression accepted by~$\automatonP(U,D)$ gives a $(U,D)$-permutree sorting algorithm.
+Said differently, any procedure that looks for a reduced word accepted by~$\automatonP(U,D)$ gives a $(U,D)$-permutree sorting algorithm.
 For instance, \cref{algo:shortcutsUj} is a $(\{j\}, \varnothing)$-permutree sorting algorithm.
 We generalize it in the following algorithm, where we opted for a recursive style.
 As in \cref{algo:shortcutsUj}, the algorithm will read the automaton~$\automatonP(U,D)$ without actually constructing it.
-To virtually follow the edges of the automaton~$\automatonP(U,D)$, we use the following two operations on our sets $U$ and $D$:
+To virtually follow the edges of the automaton~$\automatonP(U,D)$, we use two operations on our sets~$U$~and~$D$: